baetheus/fun/README.md

 list of the
 [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) and [algebraic structures](https://en.wikipedia.org/wiki/Algebraic_structure)/[type classes](https://en.wikipedia.org/wiki/Type_class)
 that are implemented in fun.
-Note that some of these types are bote data structures and more general algebraic structures.
+Note that some of these types are both data structures and more general algebraic structures.

 | Type                                 | Algebraic Data Type | Algebraic Structure | Native | Other Names                           |